 PHOTOSPHERES® are hollow glass microspheres coated with photocatalytic titanium dioxide (TiO2).

-Our PHOTOSPHERES provide a buoyant, filterable and reusable alternative to solid TiO2 nanoparticles for photocatalytic water treatment.
-With a mean particle diameter of 45 microns, PHOTOSPHERES represent the optimised handling and activity solution between the high surface areas offered by TiO2 nanoparticles, and the low surface areas of TiO2-coated panels and piping.
+With a mean particle diameter of 45 microns, they represent the optimised handling and activity solution between the high surface areas offered by TiO2 nanoparticles, and the low surface areas of TiO2-coated panels and piping.

 PHOTOSPHERES can be used in enclosed, artifically illuminated reactor formats using UV light sources.
 Their buoyancy also enables application in open water systems, such as tanks, ponds and lakes, where solar UV wavelengths stimulate the photocatalytic activity.

-PHOTOSPHERES show excellent photocatalytic activity against a range of water industry relevant organic pollutants and have also been demonstrated to be effective in reducing gaseous pollutants.
+They show excellent photocatalytic activity against a range of water industry relevant organic pollutants and have also been demonstrated to be effective in reducing gaseous pollutants. (more info)

 The titanium dioxide coating on PHOTOSPHERES is continuous, smooth and robust and does not shed into the treated water.

 The graph below highlights the effectiveness of PHOTOSPHERES against a standard test substrate, Methylene Blue.

 They have also shown high photocatalytic activity against humic acids, NOx gases and other substrates.